chromaui/chromatic-docs/circleci.md

       - chromatic-deployment:
           requires:
             - build
-          filters: # filter the execution to run only on the main branch
+          filters: # 👈  filters the execution to run only on the main branch
             branches:
               only: main
 ```

 Now Chromatic will only run in the `main` branch.

 <div class="aside">
 For more information on conditional job execution, see the official CircleCI <a href="https://circleci.com/docs/2.0/configuration-reference/#filters">documentation</a>.